 Estate Selection and Visitor Facilities

-When selecting an estate to visit, travellers should consider both the location and the amenities offered.
+When selecting an estate to visit, travellers should consider the location and the amenities offered.
 Renowned estates like Pedro Estate in Nuwara Eliya and Labookellie Estate in the central highlands are recognized for their picturesque landscapes and visitor-friendly amenities.
 Facilities often include:

 - Visitor Centers: Providing historical context and educational displays.